I cannot remember the books I've read any more than the meals I have eaten; even so, they have made me. — Ralph Waldo Emerson

 Education is the food of youth, the delight of old age, the ornament of prosperity, the refuge and comfort of adversity, and the provocation to grace in the soul. ― Augustine

-Julie Smith is a Wyoming native who loves the beauty of the Pacific Northwest.
-She has been married to her husband, Jimmy, for over 18 years.
-They have two children, Ethan and Ella, and a spoiled Alaskan Malamute.
-Julie served eight years in the United States Army in both active and reserve components.
-She holds a BA in Psychology from the University of Texas at Brownsville and has been working towards her MA in Education from Grand Canyon University.
-In Bellingham, she was privileged to teach preschool and pre-kindergarten for several years.
-She has found her passion for sharing the joy of learning with children and exploring God’s beautiful creation.
-Julie has fallen in love with the classical model of education as it allows a foundation where students can lovingly grow and develop spiritually and intellectually.
-In her free time, she enjoys adventures with her family, epic road trips, reading, and a good cup of coffee.
+Julie Smith, originally from Wyoming, has a deep appreciation for the beauty of the Pacific Northwest.
+She is married to Jimmy, and together they have two children, Ethan and Ella, along with a spoiled Alaskan Malamute.
+Julie served for eight years in the U.S. Army, both in active duty and the reserves.
+She holds a BA in Psychology from the University of Texas at Brownsville and is pursuing her MA in Education from Grand Canyon University.
+In Bellingham, she had the privilege of teaching preschool and pre-kindergarten for several years, where she discovered her passion for nurturing children’s love of learning and exploring God’s creation.
+Julie is drawn to the classical education model, which fosters both spiritual and intellectual growth in a loving environment.
+In her free time, she enjoys family adventures, epic road trips, reading, and a good cup of coffee.

 Mrs. Julie Smith